 – If applicable, provide details on how employees can make up the time they have lost from arriving late.

 – A comment on the potential disciplinary action which could be taken for persistent lateness.

 – A comment that lateness should be avoided as it is disruptive for everyone.

-Make sure the procedure is communicated to all employees and implemented fairly throughout the entire company.
+Make sure any new policies or updates to your procedure are communicated to all employees and implemented fairly throughout the entire company.
 If this is something new to your company or if you have a particular problem with employee lateness, then consider running brief workshops for employees to attend in order to highlight the impact of lateness, go through the procedures with them and provide an opportunity for questions.

 - Maintain records